He Never Died

 He Never Died is a 2015 Canadian/American horror comedy film that was written and directed by Jason Krawczyk.
 It had its world premiere on March 17, 2015 at South by Southwest and stars Henry Rollins as Jack, an immortal, cannibalistic loner who has withdrawn from society to protect both himself and others.
 Plans were announced to create a direct sequel and miniseries expansion following the character Jack.
-The script for this was later repurposed to create the 2019 film She Never Died.
+The script for this was later rewritten to create the 2019 film She Never Died.

 Filming for He Never Died began in November 2013 in Toronto and concluded in December of the same year.
 The film was released on various video on demand platforms as well as on DVD and became available worldwide on Netflix on March 18, 2016.

 Plot

 Jack has developed a routine for his life that he follows in order to repress his urge to engage in vampiric cannibalism.
 He spends most of his time sleeping in his apartment and avoids human contact other than regular trips to a local diner, mass at a nearby church, bingo games, and to the hospital, where he purchases donated blood from a hospital intern, Jeremy.
 Upon returning home from one trip, Jack is confronted by mobsters Steve and Short, who are looking for Jeremy.

 Jack's routine is further interrupted by a phone call from his ex-girlfriend, Gillian, asking him to find their adult daughter, Andrea, who tried to contact him earlier that day.
 Unhappy, Jack agrees to locate Andrea, but stresses that he wants no further contact with Gillian.
 He finds Andrea and takes her with him to the diner he frequents, where she meets Cara, a waitress with a crush on Jack.
 While Jack slowly bonds with Andrea he sees visions of an old man with a goatee, wearing a porkpie hat, and also manages to foil Steve and Short's attempt to kidnap Jeremy.
 Jack is surprised when he discovers that Andrea can also see the man, as previously only Jack could see him.